AndrewBakerATL/MacOSM/ReadMe.md

 I'll try to support customization plotters like Konsave, Plasma Customizer, or more.
 If you have a requested addition, or know how to, just make a pull request,

 <br>

+### ** Frequently Asked Questions**
+- **Q**: I tried to recreate this, but I keep having the problem where my window decorations are enlarged and I don't want to use Nouveau.
+What can I do?
+  - **A**: No problem.
+The reason that happens is because of a DPI mismatch on Nvidia's proprietary drivers.
+Nouveau doesn't have this problem.
+You can force the DPI, normally in your font / font rendering settings.
+I'm using **96**.

 Credits:
 Icon Sourcing: